Sherin-Chacko/Credit-risk-Analysis/README.md

 <img width="701" alt="Screen Shot 2022-02-13 at 12 14 18 PM" src="https://user-images.githubusercontent.com/91294352/153766452-6512e082-b5e1-489c-b2b9-59ab66fd76f3.png">

+1. Balanced Accuracy: 0.66
+2. Precision: The precision is low for High-risk loans and is high for Low-risk loans.
+3. Recall: High/Low risk = .66/.67

 ## SMOTE Oversampling

+Balanced Accuracy: 0.63
+Precision: The precision is low for High-risk loans and is high for Low-risk loans.
+Recall: High/Low risk = .62/.64

 ## Undersampling

+Balanced Accuracy: 0.63
+Precision: The precision is low for High-risk loans and is high for Low-risk loans.
+Recall: High/Low risk = .63/.40

 ## Combination Under-Over Sampling

+Balanced Accuracy: 0.51
+Precision: The precision is low for High-risk loans and is high for Low-risk loans.
+Recall: High/Low risk = .70/.57

 ## Balanced Random Forest Classifier

+Balanced Accuracy: 0.78
+Precision: The precision is low for High-risk loans and is high for Low-risk loans.
+Recall: High/Low risk = .67/.91

 ## Easy Ensemble AdaBoost Classifier

+Balanced Accuracy: 0.92
+Precision: The precision is low for High-risk loans and is high for Low-risk loans.
+Recall: High/Low risk = .91/.94

 ## Summary: